 The most popular location for pebble mosaics is on shower floors.

-You can usually tell how the pebbles will feel on your feet by laying your hand palm-down and flat upon the pebbles and applying pressure, keeping in mind that your feet are less sensitive than your hands.
+You can usually tell how the pebbles will feel underfoot by laying your hand palm-down and flat upon the pebbles and applying pressure, keeping in mind that your feet are less sensitive than your hands.

 Clean-ability depends on a number of factors: the texture and shape of the pebbles, the mineral composition of the pebbles, and the grout used with the pebbles.